-Whether you prefer a thought-provoking, cultural theme, an inspiring ted talk or a comedy that will brighten up your day, you are bound to relieve part of your stress and learn something new every time you choose podcasting over randomly scrolling though Facebook and Instagram.
+Whether you prefer a thought-provoking, cultural theme, inspiring ted talk, or a comedy that will brighten up your day, you are bound to relieve part of your stress and learn something new every time you choose podcasting over randomly scrolling through Facebook and Instagram.

 How much time do you spend observing what is going on around you?
 How often do you pause and self-reflect?
 You can look at your commute as the time you have only to yourself, without any other obligations.

-Try using this in the most constructive manner by making time for personal, inner growth – unplug, disconnect from the imminent daily stress and use this opportunity to be more mindful.
+Try using this most constructively by making time for personal, inner growth – unplug, disconnect from the imminent daily stress, and use this opportunity to be more mindful.

-Maybe you’re one of those people that gets things done more easily with a list in front of them.
-Write down what you want to achieve on a long-term or on a short-term period.
+Maybe you’re one of those people that get things done more easily with a list in front of them.
+Write down what you want to achieve in the long-term or a short-term period.
 This technique is guaranteed to put you in a good mood and give you the much-needed motivation to get through the day with a smile on your face.
 Plus, it can help you get organized.

 Take the time to fully enjoy every morning and start the day feeling lively and full of energy with the help of some movement and a breath of fresh air.
-If it’s too much to walk all the way to your workplace, get off a few stops early for a bonus 15-minute stroll – it’s definitely worth it and your body will be grateful for it.
-This can also help you clear your thoughts before arriving to work and diving into that to-do list, or even better, after leaving the workplace.
+If it’s too much to walk to your workplace, get off a few stops early for a bonus 15-minute stroll – it’s worth it and your body will be grateful for it.
+This can also help you clear your thoughts before arriving at work and diving into that to-do list, or even better, after leaving the workplace.

-Sometimes you may leave the office with a lot on your mind, so that stroll or bike ride can definitely help you release some or all of the tension built-up over the day.
+Sometimes you may leave the office with a lot on your mind, so that stroll or bike ride can help you release some or all of the tension built up over the day.

 If you work alone or in an isolated office, take full advantage of the time you have while getting to work to improve your social skills.
 Spending a lot of time alone in the car is not only boring, but it can also add to your general gloominess.
 So, instead of commuting by yourself, find someone to share the drive with.